 You must take a landlord training course prior to leasing your unit.

 For more details on eligibility and rental requirements, please be sure to read through The Fine Print.

 Interested, but want to better understand what support we are offering?

 Learn more about our services.

 Bright in Your Own Backyard is an innovative collaboration between nonprofit Hello Housing, philanthropy, major employers, local government, and homeowners like you.
-It is a natural next step for San Mateo County and Home for All which have been promoting ADUs through convenings, trainings, fairs and a variety of resources available on their award-winning website, the Second Unit Resources Center.
+It is a natural next step for Alameda County seeking to support homeowners with the support needed in navigating a complex process.